-Girls battling with weight issues especially during adolescence, usually experience stretch marks with frequent fluctuations in body weight.
+Girls battling with weight issues, especially during adolescence, usually experience stretch marks with frequent fluctuations in body weight.

 When our adrenal glands produce excess cortisone, it adversely affects the skin’s elasticity and can result in stretch marks.
 Similarly, regular or extended usage of corticosteroid creams and lotions can also reduce the elasticity of the skin over time.

-Several glandular conditions, usually involving the adrenal glands, also cause cortisone imbalances in the body and lead to formation of stretch marks.
+Several glandular conditions, usually involving the adrenal glands, also cause cortisone imbalances in the body and lead to the formation of stretch marks.
 These medical conditions include Marfan’s syndrome, Ehlers-Danlos syndrome as well as Cushing’s syndrome.

 From over-the-counter medications to prescription creams and energy-based devices, there’s an entire inventory of treatments to help clear your stretch marks.

 Doctors usually prescribe medications derived from vitamin A which enhances and treats the skin affected by stretch marks.
-Known as retinoids, these topical ointments aid in the regeneration of collagen which is a building-block for healthy and supple skin.
+Known as retinoids, these topical ointments aid in the regeneration of collagen which is a building block for healthy and supple skin.

 However, there is a limit to the efficacy of these creams.
 Topical creams can never erase the stretch marks entirely, only partial removal is possible.

 This type of laser removes the epidermis or thin outer skin layer of skin; this can also promote collagen regrowth in the dermis.
 As the epidermis recovers, the targeted skin zone acquires a smoother and tighter appearance.
 Fractionated laser devices are commonly used in this procedure.
 Typical ablative treatments include variants such as the fractionated carbon dioxide (CO2) laser as well as the erbium laser devices.
-Erbium laser treatments require less downtime and reduces the risk of post-hyperpigmentation problems.
+Erbium laser treatments require less downtime and reduce the risk of post-hyperpigmentation problems.

 This is a non-invasive type of laser that passes through the outer skin layer directly targets the dermal layers.
-These lasers are most effective when the stretch marks are treated in the formative stage, which is when the marks are red or purple colored.
+These lasers are most effective when the stretch marks are treated in the formative stage.
+That is when the marks are red or purple colored.
 As a result, the regenerated collagen growth gradually assists in enhancing the tone and texture of the skin.
 Usually, yellow lasers or long-pulsed Nd YAG lasers are used in these procedures.